 The large cockpit space is beautifully finished with teak decking for its superior non-skid properties and sound dampening qualities.
 While many owners prefer to keep this space open for a variety of watersports activities, others use it as an outside dining area.
 A dining table can be ordered that follows the contour of the transom, with seating for 8.

-Standard are aft engine and thruster controls, which make backing into a slip a less stressful procedure.
-Optional are two working winches, which are invaluable when docking "Med" style.
-Two 50-amp CableMaster power cord systems are located in the transom, one on the port side, one starboard.
+Optional engine and thruster controls can be located in the cockpit cabinet, making backing into a slip a less stressful procedure.
+Optional are two warping winches, which are invaluable when docking "Med" style.
+Two 50-amp CableMaster power cord systems are located in the transom, one on the port side, one stbd.

-The engine room air intake vents are located under the port and starboard cockpit coamings to prevent salt spray from entering the engine room.
+The engine room air intake vents are located under the port and stbd cockpit coamings to prevent salt spray from entering the engine room.

 The flying bridge is easily and safely accessed by the 5-step stairway from the pilothouse.
 The upper helm, located on the port side, is slightly raised to enhance visibility forward and features a built-in double helm seat and a console for full instrumentation and electronics.
 A U-shaped settee with storage underneath and dining table that seats 6 to 7 is standard.